Larsvanderlaan/Larsvanderlaan.github.io/_pages/about.md

 I am currently supported by a Netflix Graduate Research Fellowship, and work with [Nathan Kallus](https://nathankallus.com/) and [Aurélien Bibaut](https://scholar.google.com/citations?user=N_8WC5oAAAAJ&hl=en) on [offline policy evaluation](https://arxiv.org/pdf/2501.06926) and long-term causal inference.

 I’ve applied my research in causal inference and machine learning to problems in both biomedical and technology domains, including internships at Genentech, the Fred Hutchinson Cancer Center, and Netflix.
+I am also a contributor to the [tlverse](https://tlverse.org) software ecosystem and consult on software development for [TLRevolution](https://www.tlrevolution.com).